With the combination of a small number of people + software + servers and robots

-It's frustrating that the products and methods we've worked so hard to carve out are being copied by other companies.
-What should we do?
-This was the content of the
+It is frustrating that the products and methods we have worked so hard to pioneer are increasingly being copied by other companies.
+What should we do?"
+This was the content of the discussion.

-One of the conclusions I came to after talking about it was, "But from a different perspective, being imitated is an honor in itself.
+One conclusion that came out of our various conversations there was, "But from a different perspective, being imitated is an honor in itself.

-So I concluded that when you can imitate it, you can boast that you are a leader in the industry.
+So we concluded, "When you can imitate us, you can boast that you are a medal of leadership in the industry.

-If we look at this event from another angle, it may be quite normal in this day and age.
+Looking at this event from a different angle, it may be quite commonplace in this day and age.

-Looking around the world, one good idea seems to boil to red in an instant, even if that time is a blue ocean.
+Looking around the world, it seems that one good idea boils over to red in an instant, even if it is a blue ocean at the time.

-For example, if you have a task to "create a document," you will be motivated if you can reach someone's heart and convey something to them in a realistic way.
+For example, if you have the task of "creating materials," you will suddenly feel motivated if you have the reality that you can reach someone's mind and convey something.

-However, I think that just "creating materials" as a task to be done is unlikely to motivate you to do anything other than personal goals, such as the speed and volume of production.
+However, "creating materials" as just a task to be done seems unlikely to motivate people to do anything other than personal goals such as the speed and quantity of materials to be created.

-When I'm working on a project as a team, or in a departmental meeting, I often think of little tricks to make people aware of the various aspects of delivering this message to this person.
+When I run a project with my team, or hold a department meeting, I often think of little tricks to make people aware of various aspects of the project, such as, "Let's deliver this message to this person.

-Anyway, as soon as you are at the office, everything becomes "cured as work to be done on time" and you lose your sense of fulfillment.
+In any case, as soon as you are in the company, everything is "hardened" as a task to be done on time, and you lose a sense of fulfillment.